It is possible for women to urinate during sex. During sex, pressure can be put on the bladder by the penis, fingers, or another object.

 Mixed urinary incontinence

 Mixed urinary incontinence is when incontinence can either be caused by stress or urgency.
-This form of UI is more common than just urgency urinary incontinence on its own.
+This form of UI is

 The opening of the bladder in a man's penis closes during sex so that urine does not mix with semen.
 As a result, urination during sex does not often occur among men.